SteelCompendium/data-md-dse/Bestiary/Monsters/Orcs/Statblocks/Orc Chainlock.md

 reason: 1
 intuition: 0
 presence: 0
-traits:
-  - name: Chain Link
-    effects:
-      - effect: Whenever the chainlock is force moved by a creature's melee ability, the creature is pulled the same distance toward the chainlock after the forced movement is resolved.
+features:
-  - name: Relentless
+  - type: feature
-    effects:
-      - effect: If the chainlock is reduced to 0 Stamina, they can make a free strike before dying.
-If the target of the free strike is reduced to 0 Stamina, the chainlock is reduced to 1 Stamina instead.
-abilities:
+    feature_type: ability
-  - name: Hook and Chain
+    name: Hook and Chain
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 3
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 5 damage; pull 1; M < 0 the target is hooked (save ends)
+        tier1: 5 damage; pull 1; M < 0 the target is hooked (save ends)
-        t2: 7 damage; pull 2; M < 1 the target is hooked (save ends)
+        tier2: 7 damage; pull 2; M < 1 the target is hooked (save ends)
-        t3: 9 damage; pull 3; M < 2 the target is hooked (save ends)
+        tier3: 9 damage; pull 3; M < 2 the target is hooked (save ends)
+      - name: Effect
-      - effect: A hooked target can't move more than 3 squares away from the chainlock's position when this ability is used.
+        effect: A hooked target can't move more than 3 squares away from the chainlock's position when this ability is used.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Heavy Crossbolt
+    name: Heavy Crossbolt
     icon: 🏹
     cost: 3 Malice
     keywords:
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Ranged 5
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 5 damage; A < 0 slowed (save ends)
+        tier1: 5 damage; A < 0 slowed (save ends)
-        t2: 7 damage; A < 1 slowed (save ends)
+        tier2: 7 damage; A < 1 slowed (save ends)
-        t3: 9 damage; prone; A < 2 slowed (save ends)
+        tier3: 9 damage; prone; A < 2 slowed (save ends)
+  - type: feature
+    feature_type: trait
+    name: Chain Link
+    icon: ⭐️
+    effects:
+      - effect: Whenever the chainlock is force moved by a creature's melee ability, the creature is pulled the same distance toward the chainlock after the forced movement is resolved.
+  - type: feature
+    feature_type: trait
+    name: Relentless
+    icon: ⭐️
+    effects:
+      - effect: If the chainlock is reduced to 0 Stamina, they can make a free strike before dying.
+If the target of the free strike is reduced to 0 Stamina, the chainlock is reduced to 1 Stamina instead.
 ~~~